Interpreting labs after neprilysin inhibitor treatment

-Doctors often ask–should I still measure BNP in patients on ARNIs, if its elevation does not necessarily reflect muscle damage?
-Or should I be measuring NT-proBNP instead?
-In this video from our Cardiology Lab Essentials course, you'll find out how neprilysin inhibitor treatment affects the measurement and interpretation of natriuretic peptides, and what you can do to avoid lab result misinterpretation.
+Doctors often ask themselves—should I still measure the BNP in patients on ARNIs, if its elevation does not necessarily reflect muscle damage?
+Or, should I be measuring NT-proBNP instead?
+In this video, from our Cardiology Lab Essentials course, you'll find out how neprilysin inhibitor treatment affects the measurement and interpretation of natriuretic peptides, and what you can do to avoid lab result misinterpretation.

-Master the ins and outs of cardiology lab tests with our Cardiology Lab Essentials course.
-You'll take a deep dive into the labs requested for common cardiology conditions, when to request them, and how to interpret the results (+much more).
+Master the ins-and-outs of cardiology lab testing with our Cardiology Lab Essentials course.
+You'll take a deep dive into the lab tests requested for common cardiology conditions, when to request them, how to interpret the results, and much more!